Sexual Health Services

 • Assessment of STI related symptoms

-• Testing and treatment for sexually transmitted infections (including Chlamydia, Gonorrhea, Syphilis and HIV)
+• Testing and treatment for sexually transmitted infections (including chlamydia, gonorrhea, syphilis and HIV).

-• Hepatitis C testing based on risk
+• Hepatitis C testing based on risk.

-Services not offered by the Sexual Health Clinic:
+Services not offered by Public Health

 • Point of Care HIV testing (not at this current time)